-Hopewell Furnace offers three, free curriculum-based education programs for students in grades 3-12.
-These Ranger-led programs are available on Wednesdays, Thursdays, and Fridays.
+Hopewell Furnace offers free curriculum-based education programs for students in grades 3-12.
 Reservations are required and are made by contacting the park, and in order of receipt.
 School programs are offered the last week of September through the first week of June.
 Requests must be made at least 3 weeks in advance and are approved based on date and staff availability.

 Call 610-582-8773 to schedule your field trip!